THE 19TH BATTALION SEABEES IN AUSTRALIA

 Best recollection was hot and dusty and a cane field full of poisonous snakes.

 They were to assist in turning the Cairns area into a large Army Operations Base.
-Their work included a power station, constructing railroad spurs, roads, campsites and a large drainage project to reclaim malarial swamp adjacent to the city of Cairns.
-The started taking Atebrine tablets while they were in the Cairns area.
+Their work included a power station, constructing railroad spurs, roads, a campsite (probably Camp Balaclava) and a large drainage project to reclaim malarial swamp adjacent to the city of Cairns.
+They started taking Atebrine tablets while they were in the Cairns area.

 They used 3/4 yard draglines to help construct drains 30 feet wide and 3,000 feet long for the drainage project.
 Floating pile drivers were used to construct wharves and a Rex Steam Powered Paver (wt.15 tons, with a 1 yard bucket) assisted with road works.

 The Port Director's area was established and igloo type warehouses were constructed.
 They built an Engineering Office 198 feet long by 47 feet wide.
 They dug water wells to a depth of 150 feet to supply 3,000 gallons of water per hour.
 They also installed a electrical reticulation unit which provided supply at 6,900 volts to the railroad right-of-way.

 The 19th Battalion left Cairns on the HMAS Westralia in October 1943 and headed for Goodenough Island where it rejoined the First Marine Division.
 After a short tour of duty on Goodenough Island, they moved to Cape Gloucester, New Britain.